Acculivia/teaser/README.md

 Maybe I should put effort on stuying WebGL & OpenGL?

-And here I am to ask for suggestions on how to make this game get higher performance.

 ##Problem 1: Messy Messy Stage Script

 Behind the seems-beautiful appearence is but a mess, which I can't handle. teaser is written in swift and I was too inpatient to write this game out.

 You can easily find out how I write the script in StageScript.swift.
-I just nastily put 5 stages in a huge tuples and blah blah blah.
-So I truly ask for suggestion, how should I do, to avoid such a stupid doing.
+I just nastily put 5 stages in a huge tuple and blah blah blah.
+How should I do to avoid such a stupid doing?

 ##Problem 2: Maybe it is SpriteKit's fault